AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 }
 {% endhighlight cpp %}

-Here the template argument ‘T’ is determined from a default argument as ‘int’.
+Here the template argument `T` is determined from a default argument as `int`.

 Note that unlike default function arguments, default template arguments do not have to be at the end of the parameter list.